top of page

 Super Immunity

-Builds immunity and Ojas, inhibits toxins, adrenal tonic, and super adaptogen.
+It builds immunity and Ojas, inhibits toxins, adrenal tonic, and super adaptogen.

-Echinacea, ashwagandha, red clover, astragalus, elder flower and tulsi.
+Echinacea, ashwagandha, red clover, astragalus, elderflower and tulsi.

 Woman's Balance